sph-mn/sph-web-publish/readme.md

 ```

 ### markdown scm expressions
-procedures to be used in inline scheme expressions receive the path to the temporary compile target directory as the first argument and return sxml
+procedures to be used in inline scheme expressions receive the path to the compile target directory as the first argument and return sxml

 for example
 ```